Momentr (Full Case Study)

 GOALS

-Reach a group consensus when making decisions.
+Reach group consensus on decisions.

-Recieve input from everyone
+Get input from everyone.

-Delegate tasks among group members.
+Delegate tasks among the group.

-Submit suggestions and ideas easily.
+Share suggestions easily.

-Know what tasks need to be done.
+See what tasks need to be done.

 THE LEADER